Apemonni/Optical-heart-rate-monitor/README.md

 ## Inroduction
 Our goal was to build an optical heart rate monitor, which is as small as possible.
 Heart rate is measured from the wrist, and the device sends the heart rate data with bluethooth to smart phone for example.
 The device is powered by battery which means that it is completely wireless and the device can be worn during exercise.

-My responsebilities in the project were:
+My responsibilities in the project were:
 * Mapping out potential components to be used in the project including microcontroller and heart rate sensor
 * Finding out how the sensor works when monitoring the heart rate and how the data could be fed to microcontroller
 * Soldering the parts togehter for the final product